 Elementary grades through graduate school, I’ve got you covered.
 I’m experienced in working with people of all ages on writing assignments across all subject matter.
 From thesis development and large-scale organization, to grammar and syntax, I address writing concerns at every level.
 Come to me with just your assignment sheet and angst…or submit your draft in advance of our session so we can hit the ground running.

 The Varsity Pen is founded upon the belief that clear, compelling writing—and its accompanying critical thinking—are skills that anyone can master.
-If you haven't mastered such skills, you are not (as I've too often heard) 'a bad writer'—you simply haven't yet learned the fundamentals of writing.
-Take the example of a challenging board game: it's unlikely you'll win if you don't understand the rules.
-Likewise, it's impossible to write well if you don't have a solid grasp of writing's basic principles.
-Rather than just 'correcting' a tutoring client's writing, I focus on the foundation to determine where gaps in knowledge lie.
+If you haven’t yet mastered them, you are not (as I’ve too often heard) a ‘bad writer’—you simply haven’t learned key fundamentals.

 It’s your 200-page thesis; coffee no longer keeps you awake.
 Your research is sound and you’re not about to re-work the whole premise, but that doesn’t mean you stand by every sentence.
 If you WANT, however, to be able to stand by every sentence—and every word, and every punctuation choice—get your thesis to The Varsity Pen!